Inventory

 Ending Inventory

-The value of inventory remaining at the end of a reporting period, used to calculate the cost of goods sold (COGS).
+The value of inventory remaining at the end of a reporting period is used to calculate the cost of goods sold (COGS).
+Read more

 Excess Inventory

-Inventory that exceeds the current demand, leading to higher holding costs and the risk of obsolescence.
+Inventory that exceeds the current demand, leads to higher holding costs and the risk of obsolescence.

 Expiry Date